zarr-conventions/template/README.md

 ## Properties

 All properties are placed at the root `attributes` level.
-To avoid attribute name collisions with other conventions, this convention supports two patterns:
+To avoid attribute name collisions with other conventions, this convention supports the following pattern [remove the pattern irrelevant for this convention]:

 #### 1. Key-Prefixed Pattern (Recommended)